wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/creating-custom-dashboards.rst

       :alt: Create Gantt chart visualization

 #.
 Choose a source for the chart.
 Here we selected ``wazuh-alerts-*`` as the index to use.
 #.
-On the **Metric** in **Metrics** data, under **Event**, select a log data.
+Select a log data on the **Metric** in **Metrics** data, under Event.
 #.
-On the **Start time** field for the Event, select a ``timestamp`` field for the start of a schedule.
+Select a ``timestamp`` field for the start of a schedule on the **Start time** field for the Event.
 This is the timestamp used for the beginning of the selected Event.
 #.
-On the **Duration** field for the Event, select a time interval field for the Event duration.
+Select a time interval field for the Event duration on the **Duration** field for the Event.
 This is the amount of time that is added to the start time.
 #.
-On the **Results** field, select the number of events that will be shown on the chart.
+Select the number of events that will be shown on the chart on the **Results** field.
 The events will be sequenced based on the **Start time**, from the earliest to the latest.
 #.
-To adjust the colors, axis labels and time format, navigate to the Panel settings.
+Navigate to the Panel settings to adjust the colors, axis labels and time format.
 #.
 Click the **Update** button.
 #.
 Click the upper-right **Save** button and assign a title to save the visualization.

 Hover over a bar to see the duration of that event.